lisp-ceo/backbone_bootstrap/README.md

-backbone-bootstrap
+backbone_bootstrap
 ===============

-Backbone-bootstrap is an UNauthorized bootstrap for developing client-side javascript applictions.
+Backbone_bootstrap is an UNauthorized bootstrap for developing client-side javascript applictions.

 ## Features